 The financial information in the statement of net position on page 9 reflects the District's assets, deferred outflows of resources, liabilities, deferred inflows of resources and net position.
-The statement of activities on page 10 presents the District's operations.
-Over time, increases or decreases in net position may serve as a useful indicator of whether the District financial position is improving or regressing.
-The following tables present summaries of the District's net position and the changes in net position for the years ended June 30, 2021 and 2022.
+The following table presents summaries of the District's net position for the years ended June 30, 2023 and 2022.